ignite/cli/docs/docs/contributing/templates/01-concept_template.md

 /usr/local/go/bin/go
 ```

-Write key presses in ALLCAPS with in-line code formatting: `ENTER`.
+Write key presses in ALL-CAPS with in-line code formatting: `ENTER`.

 Use a plus symbol (+) if keys need to be pressed simultaneously: `CTRL+C`.